jentery/506/index.md

 * A presentation related to your final project or essay: 15% of your final mark
 * Final project or essay: 35% of your final mark

 I will provide in this section of the syllabus a prompt and rubric for each of these assignments.
 Please email me your bibliography, genealogy, and final project or essay in PDF, where possible.
-(I realize that most projects probably won't export to PDF.)
+(I realize that most projects probably won't export well, if at all, to PDF.)
 If you have materials from your co-facilitations and/or presentation, then please email me those documents, too.

 # Notes